Parallel Resource Execution Alpha

 Usage

-Once the module is installed, existing #[Embed] resources are automatically executed in parallel.
+Once a runtime is selected, existing #[Embed] resources are automatically executed in parallel.

 class Dashboard extends ResourceObject